SHNH Small Research Fund

 How to apply

-- As long as you are not a professional historian or bibliographer (for the purpose of a specific research project), any member of the SHNH may apply for a Small Research-Fund grant, up to £100 (or non-Sterling currency equivalent).
+- Any member of the SHNH may apply for a Small Research-Fund grant, up to £500 (or non-Sterling currency equivalent).

-- Please download the pro-forma application form, complete it and send to the SHNH Secretary at email@example.com.
+- Please download the application form, complete it and send to the SHNH Awards Secretary at email@example.com.

 - There is no upper age limit; no academic qualification is required; nor is any academic affiliation necessary.
 But no more than one application per person may be made in any financial year of the SHNH.